Matthias Erzberger: After the war

-Returning to Berlin, Erzberger agreed to serve under Ebert as Chairman of the Armistice Commission, a difficult and humiliating task.
+Returning to Berlin, Erzberger agreed to remain Chairman of the Armistice Commission, a difficult and humiliating task.
 He fell out with Ulrich von Brockdorff-Rantzau, first Foreign Minister of the Weimar Republic, in early 1919 for advocating the handing over of Karl Radek, the Bolshevik diplomat and agitator, to the Entente following the collapse of the German Revolution.

 After the elections for the Weimar National Assembly in January 1919, Erzberger entered the government of the German Republic led by Philipp Scheidemann, again as minister without a specified portfolio, but responsible for matters relating to the armistice.
 When Scheidemann resigned over the harsh terms of Treaty of Versailles and a new government led by Gustav Bauer took over on 21 June 1919, Erzberger became finance minister and vice chancellor.
 After the Weimar Constitution came into force in August 1919, Erzberger remained in that position.
 He supported the Treaty of Versailles, as he saw no military or political alternatives.
 He was treated with particular contempt by the nationalist right wing as the man who had signed what was coming to be viewed as a humiliating and unnecessary surrender.

 However, he succeeded in pushing new taxation measures through the National Assembly.
-In July 1919, Erzberger introduced what became known as "Erzberger finance reform."
+In July 1919, Erzberger introduced what became known as "Erzberger finance reform".
 The reform pursued two goals.
 First, it was to give the German federal government supreme authority to tax and spend and thus end the dependence of the central government on the constituent states, as in the former German Empire.
 Second, Erzberger aimed for a significant redistribution of the tax burden, lightening the burden on low- to moderate income households.
-In July 1919, Kriegsabgaben (war levies) on income and wealth were introduced, as well as the first German inheritance tax.
-In December 1919, an additional Reichsnotopfer (a one-time "emergency" tax on wealth) was levied, causing outrage among the better-off.
+In July 1919, war levies on income and wealth were introduced, as well as the first German inheritance tax.
+In December 1919, an additional one-time "emergency" tax on wealth was levied, causing outrage among the better-off.
 In March 1920, a federal income tax followed.
 Its high tax rates made Erzberger even more unpopular with many on the right.

 The German tax code still bears Erzberger's imprint.
-He stabilized national finances, although they remained strained by the burden of reparations.
+He stabilized national finances, although they remained strained by the burden of war reparations.
 He also reformed and unified the previously independent state railway administrations into the German Reichsbahn, which began to make a profit for the first time and helped pay the war reparations.